USS Van Valkenburgh: World War II

-Van Valkenburgh conducted trials and structural firing tests after her initial fitting-out period and, while returning from her gunnery tests on 7 August, received a request for help from the Army tug LT-18.
+Van Valkenburgh conducted trials and structural firing tests after her initial fitting-out period, and while returning from her gunnery tests on 7 August, received a request for help from the Army tug LT-18.
 The destroyer altered course and soon came across the disabled tug, with three barges laden with explosives in tow.
-Van Valkenburgh patrolled on various courses around LT-18, standing by to render assistance if necessary, until help arrived early on the 8th.
+Van Valkenburgh patrolled on various courses around LT-18, standing by to render assistance if necessary, until help arrived early on the 8 August.
 Returning to Mobile, the destroyer continued the fitting-out process before getting underway for Bermuda on 20 August.

-Van Valkenburgh conducted her shakedown training out of Great Sound, Bermuda, into late September and, on 26 September, headed for Charleston, South Carolina, and post-shakedown availability.
-Shifting to Hampton Roads soon thereafter, the destroyer conducted training evolutions before rendezvousing with the light cruiser on 22 October.
+Van Valkenburgh conducted her shakedown training out of Great Sound, Bermuda, into late September, and on 26 September, she headed for Charleston, South Carolina, and postshakedown availability.
+Shifting to Hampton Roads soon thereafter, the destroyer conducted training evolutions before meeting with the light cruiser on 22 October.

 Van Valkenburgh escorted that new light cruiser to the Panama Canal Zone and transited the Panama Canal on 27 October.
-At Balboa, joined the two warships, and the three continued on together, bound for San Diego, California Between 10 and 16 November, they escorted a convoy of troop transports to the Hawaiian Islands, conducting training operations off Lanai, Maui, before arriving at Pearl Harbor on 17 November.
+At Balboa, joined the two warships, and the three continued on together, bound for San Diego, California.
+Between 10 and 16 November, they escorted a convoy of troop transports to the Hawaiian Islands, conducting training operations off Lanai, Maui, before arriving at Pearl Harbor on 17 November.

 Van Valkenburgh subsequently operated out of Pearl Harbor, engaging in an intensive slate of training activities.
 She made practice torpedo runs, antiaircraft firings, and shore bombardments—exercises occurring in such an endless parade that it moved a Van Valkenburgh sailor to write that "the real thing could be no more of a strain."